LEADING IN A DOWNTURN

 In part 1 of this 2 part interview with Jonathan Baliff, CEO of $1.7B NYSE-listed Bristow Group, he discusses his experience moving from CFO to CEO during a downturn in the energy industry.
 Our conversation will explore his priorities around safety, culture and corporate performance and overall leadership.
 He will provide advice to CFOs interested in becoming CEOs and to Boards contemplating a CEO succession process.

-In part 2 (begins at 19:43) of our conversation, Jonathan shares his experiences going through an intensive CEO succession process at Bristow and will provide advice to CFOs considering the part to CEO and to Boards contemplating a CEO succession process.
+In part 2 of our conversation, Jonathan shares his experiences going through an intensive CEO succession process at Bristow and will provide advice to CFOs considering the part to CEO and to Boards contemplating a CEO succession process.
 In Jonathan's words, "What got you here isn’t necessarily going to get you there."

 Jonathan Baliff BIO